Burn907/IOG-O365-AppMailRelay/README.md

 Accuracy - The accuracy of the service is important to the Business

 # Objectives
-Availability - 99.9% availability 8am - 5pm M-F excluding holidays.
+Availability - 99% updatime 24/7 365 days

-Response Time - 90% of all triage requests will be completed within 3 business days.
+Response Time -

-Accuracy - 90% of all triaged projects complete within 20% of triage estimation.
+Accuracy -

 # Agreements
-Availability - 99% availability 8am - 5pm M-F excluding holidays.
+Availability - 99%

-Response Time - 75% of all triage requests will be completed within 5 business days.
+Response Time - 95%

-Accuracy - 75% of all triaged projects complete within 25% of triage estimation.
+Accuracy - 98%

 Indicator	SLA
 Availability	99%
-Response Time	75% within 5 bsuiness days
+Response Time	95%
-Accuracy	75% with 75% accuracy of original estimate
+Accuracy	98%